Astro-2539/ZLabs-Bitmap/README_EN.md

 # Z Labs Bitmap 12px

-「Z Labs Bitmap 12px」is a 12px pixel font that supports three glyph styles: Mainland China, Hong Kong (China), and Japan.
+Z Labs Bitmap 12px is a 12px pixel font that supports three glyph styles: Mainland China, Hong Kong (China), and Japan.
 Western characters are designed in a monospaced specification.